Infineon/mtb-example-btstack-freertos-wifi-onboarding/README.md

     3. Press the reset switch on the kit to start sending advertisements.

-    4. Swipe down on the CySmart app home screen to start scanning for BLE Peripherals.
+    4. Swipe down on the CySmart app home screen to start scanning for Bluetooth LE Peripherals.
 Your device (“bleProv”) appears in the CySmart app home screen.
-Select your device to establish a BLE connection.
+Select your device to establish a Bluetooth LE connection.

     5. Select the **GATT DB** Profile from the carousel view then select **Unknown Service**.